-Graduate Courses in Education – Spring 2015
+Graduate Courses in Education – Summer 2015

 EDUC 463: Teaching With Modern Web Technologies

 This course relates educational theory and practice to applications of the Internet, applying content from educational foundations, curriculum, and research.
-(3 credits) This is a required course in the Teaching Writing & Literacy Certificate.
+(3 credits) This is a required course for the Teaching Writing & Literacy Certificate.

 EDUC 422: Literature for Children and Adolescents